volodstaimi/volodstaimi/README.md

 ### 🎮 When I'm Not Shipping

 Off the clock you'll find me defending my ELO in **League of Legends** or booming into Imperial Age in **Age of Empires 2: DE**.
 Always down for a 1v1 Arabia.

 ---

-### 💭 Things I Believe In because their ideas are stolen by competitors.
-It's usually because they are abandoned by their owners."*

-> *"They don't pay you to know all the answers.
-They pay you to figure them out."*

-> *"People don't want a product.
-They want an outcome.
-Your product should be a means to an end."*

----